ochienggot/pickup-planner/README.md

+# Pickup-planner
-# Pickup-planner : use case developed using Citypulse's Decision Support and Geospatial Data Infrastructure (GDI) components
+Use case developed using Citypulse's Decision Support and Geospatial Data Infrastructure (GDI) components